vicpang/rob101/readme.md

 # description
-    1. this repo contains tutorials for basic slam algorithm, all material are from the course Robot Mapping taught by Professor Cyrill Stachniss.
+    1. this repo contains tutorials for basic slam algorithm.<br />
+     all material are from the course Robot Mapping taught by Professor Cyrill Stachniss.
 Check out his lecture on youtube!
     2. code is originally running in octave, but adapted to run in matlab

 # odemotry model